andrewchristman/andrewchristman.github.io/_portfolio/markdown.md

 <div class="demo-output"> {{ rendered_codeblock | markdownify }} </div>

-Notice that the code is now displayed in the dark-colored code block inside the lighter-colored display box.
+Note that the code is now displayed in the darker-colored code block inside the lighter-colored display box.

 **Optional Practice:**
-Write a code sample, real or invented, and enclose it in single backticks for inline code and triple backticks for a code block.
+Write a code sample, real or invented, and enclose it first in single backticks for inline code and then in triple backticks for a code block.
 {: .notice}

 ## Blockquotes